Micron to bring microchip plant to upstate New York

 “Today is another win for America, and another massive new investment in America spurred by my economic plan,” Biden said.
 “Micron, an American company, is investing $20 billion dollars this decade and up to $100 billion over twenty years in CHIPS manufacturing in upstate New York, creating tens of thousands of good-paying jobs.
 Together, we are building an economy from the bottom up and the middle out, where we lower costs for our families and make it right here in America.”

 Micron, based in Boise, Idaho, has several chip manufacturing plants around the world, including in Singapore and Taiwan.
-The company announced in September that it would invest $15 billion though the end of the decade on a new semiconductor plant in its hometown of Boise that the chipmaker said will create 17,000 American jobs.
+The company announced in September that it would invest $15 billion though the end of the decade on a new semiconductor plant in its hometown, which the chipmaker said will create 17,000 American jobs.

+Manish Bhatia, Micron’s executive vice president of global operations, told the AP that New York was selected in large part because it has a history of semiconductor development.
+New York is currently home to 76 semiconductor companies, according to Schumer.

+“There is an ecosystem of other manufacturers, research institutions,” Bhatia said.
+“We believe we can funnel a lot of that talent” to the Syracuse-area, including military veterans.

 “This is like a 21st century Erie Canal,” Schumer said of the New York plant.
 “And just as the original Erie Canal did centuries ago, this will help cement the growth of our economy for decades to come, not only in upstate New York, but in the country, since these chips are so vital to so many of our cutting-edge industries.”